reemachauhan/react-storybook-integration/README.md

 ## Getting Started

-On the project directory, you can run :
+On the storybook-integration, you can run :

 ### npm install
 ### npm run storybook

 ### AddOns

-The resusable components are created using [material-ui](https://material-ui.com/getting-started/installation/)
+The resusable components are created using [Material Design](https://material-ui.com/getting-started/installation/)